 If AT&F, configuration file modem_f.cfg is recommended.
 If AT&Fn, configuration file modem_f0.cfg or modem_f1.cfg is recommended, depending on which provides the hardware flow control profile.

-5. Selection is complete.
-If you find it necessary to adjust any of these configuration files, do so with reference to the manual that came with your modem.1 Choose settings that enable hardware flow control and respond to DTR.
+- Selection is complete.
+If you find it necessary to adjust any of these configuration files, do so with reference to the manual that came with your modem.1 It is recommended you select settings that enable hardware flow control and respond to DTR. - Note: Some older modems do not respond to the commands X0 or &R1.
+You should edit out these commands from the modem configuration file if yours is such a modem.
+See your modem manual for more information.